michaelrstatfsu/spherical_data_analysis/MatLab_Spherical_Regression_Code/Example_Experiments/Main_Results/README.md

 * PARAMETRIC MODELS
     * Projective Linear Transformation
-        * **[A,e,Xtilde,path,A\_store]= PLT_NR(X,Y,noreflect)**
+        * **[A,e,Xtilde,path]= PLT_NR(X,Y,noreflect)**
             * **A** is the MxM transformation matrix in SL(M) which parametrizes the projective linear transformation.
 The MLE for the true transformation matrix is computed using an intrinsic Newton-Raphson algorithm.
-            * Xtilde is MxN matrix whose columns represent the predicted values of Y given X.
+            * **Xtilde** is MxN matrix whose columns represent the predicted values of Y given X.
-            * path is an matrix which stores the iterative path on the sphere as the Xtildes are updated in the algorithm.
+            * **path** is an matrix which stores the iterative path on the sphere as the Xtildes are updated in the algorithm.
 When M=3, this variable can be passed into the third argument of the Display_Path function to plot the algorithms convergence on the sphere.
-        * [Ahat,e,Xtilde,path]= PLT\_GA(X,Y)
+        * **[Ahat,e,Xtilde,path]= PLT\_GA(X,Y)**
-             * A is the MxM transformation matrix in SL(M) which parametrizes the projective linear transformation.
+             * **A** is the MxM transformation matrix in SL(M) which parametrizes the projective linear transformation.
 The MLE for the true transformation matrix is computed using an intrinsic Gradient Ascent algorithm.
-             * Xtilde is MxN matrix whose columns represent the predicted values of Y given X.
+             * **Xtilde** is MxN matrix whose columns represent the predicted values of Y given X.
-             * path is a matrix which stores the iterative path on the sphere as the Xtildes are updated in the algorithm.
+             * **path** is a matrix which stores the iterative path on the sphere as the Xtildes are updated in the algorithm.
 When M=3, this variable can be passed into the third argument of the Display_Path function to plot the algorithms convergence on the sphere.
     * Rigid Rotation and Reflection
         * [Ahat,e,Yhat]=RRR(X,Y,noreflect)
     * Parametric Log Linear Regression